OscarGodson/HTML6/README.md

 ##### `<html:meta>`

 This is a bit different then the current HTML version.
 Meta data in HTML6 can be anything.
 Unlike HTML now, there are no required or non-standard meta types.
-Used to store content for you as a developer, or for other sites as a way to grab information such as a page description.
+It's used to store content for you as a developer, or for other sites as a way to grab information such as a page description.

 _Example:_